ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/array-list/lessons/004_removing_elements.md

 - Removal from the end is O(1), while removal from elsewhere is O(n)
 - When removing multiple elements, consider traversing the list backward
 - Be careful when removing elements during iteration to avoid skipping elements
+- Different languages offer various removal methods for different use cases
+- Memory management is an important consideration for large collections

 In the next lesson, we'll explore how to access and modify elements in an ArrayList.